bloom-lmh/awe-axios/docs/en/IOC-AOP/Dependency Injection.md

 ## Core Concepts

-In `axios-plus`, Dependency Injection (DI) is implemented through the `@Inject` decorator and an IoC (Inversion of Control) container, which decouples dependencies between components and automatically manages instance creation and injection.
+In `awe-axios`, Dependency Injection (DI) is implemented through the `@Inject` decorator and an IoC (Inversion of Control) container, which decouples dependencies between components and automatically manages instance creation and injection.
 The following details the implementation and usage.

 ## Basic Usage